barmalry84/node_js_app/iac/README.md

 	- External ALB to access application (I assume here that access shall be external).
 	- Target Groups and Listeners.
 	- DynamoDB serving as the database solution.
-	- Redics cluster for cache layer between application and database.
+	- Redis cluster for cache layer between application and database.
 	- IAM role for application.
 	- ALB Security group
 3. Deploy Infra Stack: